gasabr/AtoD/README.rst

     43

-The code above creates Anti-Mage, which has some basic attributes: strength, agility, armor all of them are counted at the run-time, so if you will change the level of hero, attributes will change too.
+The code above creates Anti-Mage, which has some basic attributes: strength (str), agility, armor all of them are counted at the run-time, so if you will change the level of hero, attributes will change too.